The History of Esports Tournaments

 What Comes Next for Esports

-In 2022, esports tournaments will, for the most part, return to LAN settings.
+In 2023, esports tournaments will, for the most part, utilize LAN settings.
 Once again, this means that fans can get stuck into the action while sitting mere feet away from the competitors they all know and love.
-There’s a huge buzz surrounding the general esports calendar for 2022, and several hugely valuable tournaments are due to take place over the next 12 months.
-While the last two years have been something of an experiment, 2022 will return to a more familiar environment.
+There’s a huge buzz surrounding the general esports calendar for 2023, and several hugely valuable tournaments are due to take place over the next 12 months.

 Ultimately, esports is a serious topic, and with each passing day, it becomes just as popular as traditional, mainstream sports.
-With a huge catalog of titles to choose from and massive financial backing behind the industry, esports will continue to grow in 2022 at a rapid rate.
+With a huge catalogue of titles to choose from and massive financial backing behind the industry, esports will continue to grow in 2023 at a rapid rate.
 As time goes on, esports betting and participation will also see immeasurable growth.
-It’s a valuable industry and there are millions of people trying to get involved.
+It’s a valuable industry, and there are millions of people trying to get involved.

 We’ve also seen sharp rises in the number of content creators and streamers in recent years.
-With the COVID-19 pandemic taking over, more gamers took to the internet to express their passion from behind a camera.
 This practice goes hand in hand with esports gaming, and as one, the entire landscape becomes increasingly popular and adopted by more and more non-gamers.

 Whether you’re waiting for offline events to return in full or ready to jump into your first esports bet, look to Betway, Pinnacle, and GG.bet for the best betting experiences.